 Referring to the image below.
 Suppose when the console application was initially built, there was no XML or Text File.
 But later on an XML datasource is added (and a corresponding GetMessageFromXML class).
 And a few more months down the line a text file datasource.
 Our aim is write the code in a way that, when a new datasource is added, only the calling datasource from Main method needs to be updated.
 The code in DisplayMessage Class shouldn't need to change to accommodate a new datasource.

-Bad code without Dependency Inversion:
+Bad code without Dependency Injection:

 What I will try to show you here is how in a bad code, changing one part of the code requires changes in other parts of the code.
-And how after applying dependency inversion, I could make different parts of code, independent of each other.
+And how after applying dependency injection, I could make different parts of code, independent of each other.

 using System;